 Therefore, there is always the risk of rework.
 Or a failed project.

 13. Feasibility of requirements.
 Quite often requirements are simply not feasible.
 At least within given constraints.

 You can not implement them in full extent or with required quality.

 Nevertheless, you are forced to work on them.

 14. Poorly defined scope.
 Usually, it is a consequence of weak requirements.
-You can not identify 100% of work having a thin idea how a final product should look like.
+You can not identify 100% of work having a thin idea of how a final product should look like.

 15. The absence of WBS.
 Work Breakdown Structure has a central position in the PM process PMBOK® Guide describes.
 A manager can and should use it throughout the whole project.

 16. Inconsistent Change Management.
 A change to the project is a risk by default.
 You need to go against your plan.